BFieguth/brisk/docs/source/users/using_experiment_groups.rst

 If you want to use ``workflow_args`` it is best practice to first define the default values in the ``Configuration`` object.
+This will ensure that the ``Workflow`` class has the correct attributes for every run.
+If a value is not set for a workflow argument in an experiment group, the workflow may fail when trying to use this argument.

-This will ensure that the ``Workflow`` class has the correct attributes.
-For example if we want to use a different value of ``kfold`` for each experiment group we can do the following.
+As an example say we want to use a different value of ``kfold`` for each experiment group we can do the following.
 First we define the default value in the ``Configuration`` object: